Viewing a Visual Profile

-With the Query Profile Visualizer, you can view the operations in query profiles to diagnose performance or cost issues and to see the results of changes that you make, either to queries themselves or their environment, to improve performance or reduce costs.
+You can view the operations in visual profiles to diagnose performance or cost issues and to see the results of changes that you make, either to queries themselves or their environment, to improve performance or reduce costs.

-A query profile details the plan that Dremio devised for running a query and shows statistics from the query’s execution.
-Each profile consists of operators that are arranged as a tree.
-Each operator has one or two operators as upstream operators that represents a specific action (such as a table scan, join, or sort).
+A query profile details the plan that Dremio devised for running a query and shows statistics from the query's execution.
+A visual representation of a query profile is located on the Visual Profile tab.
+This visual profile consists of operators that are arranged as a tree, where each operator has one or two upstream operators that represent a specific action, such as a table scan, join, or sort.
 At the top of the tree, a single root operator represents the query results, and at the bottom, the leaf operators represent scan or read operations from datasets.

 Data processing begins with the reading of datasets at the bottom of the tree structure, and data is sequentially processed up the tree.
 A query plan can have many branches, and each branch is processed separately until a join or other operation connects it to the rest of the tree.

 A query plan is composed of query phases (also called major fragments), and each phase defines a series of operations that are running in parallel.
-A query phase is depicted by the same colored boxes that are grouped together in the query profile.
+A query phase is depicted by the same colored boxes that are grouped together in a visual profile.

 Within the query phases are multiple, single-threaded instances (also called minor fragments) running in parallel.
 Each thread is processing a different set of data through the same series of operations, and this data is exchanged from one phase to another.
-The number of threads for each operator can be found in the Details section (right panel) of the Query Profile Visualizer.
+The number of threads for each operator can be found in the Details section (right panel) of a visual profile.

-- On the Jobs page, click a job that you would like to see the query profile for.
+- On the Jobs page, click a job that you would like to see the visual profile for.

-- At the top of the next page, click the Profile tab to open the Query Profile Visualizer.
+- At the top of the next page, click the Visual Profile tab to open.

-The main components of the Query Profile Visualizer are shown below:
+The main components of a visual profile are shown below:

 |3||The tree graph allows you to select an operator and find out where it is in relation to the rest of the query plan.|